GitHubDragonFly/CAER_Video_GUI/README.md

 - Video is displayed in external window (the smaller the video size the faster the rendering)
 - Select the camera source to capture the video from (0 is usually default)
 - Open and play a video file as well as loop it (use the 'Open File >>' option and either browse locally or enter a URL)
-- Take a screenshot of the current video frame
+- Take a screenshot of the current video frame (files will be saved in the app's folder)
 - Scale the video

 The following effects can be applied: